dawnOFdeath/Mortem-Metallum-projectile-freezer/README.md

-a mortem metallum script made to crash&trash the ping for any server please make sure to dupe while doing it. more projectiles equal to more fps drops &ping drops https://www.roblox.com/games/4169490976/Mortem-Metallum-Alpha
+a mortem metallum script made to crash&trash the ping for any server please make sure to dupe while doing it. more projectiles equal to more fps drops drops https://www.roblox.com/games/4169490976/Mortem-Metallum-Alpha

 # coding language used: